go-jira/jira/README.md

 ## Configuration

-**go-jira** uses a configuration heirarchy.
-When loading the configuration from disk it will recursively look through all parent directories in your current  path looking for a **.jira.d** directory anywhere in your.
-(If your current directory is not a child directory of your homedir, then your homedir will also be inspected for a **.jira.d** directory.
-From all of **.jira.d** directories discovered **go-jira** will load a **config.yml** found.
+**go-jira** uses a configuration hierarchy.
+When loading the configuration from disk it will recursively look through all parent directories in your current path looking for a **.jira.d** directory.
+If your current directory is not a child directory of your homedir, then your homedir will also be inspected for a **.jira.d** directory.
+From all of **.jira.d** directories discovered **go-jira** will load a **config.yml** if found.
 The configuration properties found in a file closests to your current working directory will have precedence.
 Properties overriden with command line options will have final precedence.

 The complicated configuration heirarchy is used because **go-jira** attempts to be context aware.
-For example if you are working on a "foo" project and you `cd` into your project workspace, wouldn't it be nice if `jira ls` automatically knew to list only issues related to the "foo" project?
+For example, if you are working on a "foo" project and you `cd` into your project workspace, wouldn't it be nice if `jira ls` automatically knew to list only issues related to the "foo" project?
 Likewise when you
 `cd` to the "bar" project then `jira ls` should only list issues related to "bar" project.
 You can do this with by creating a configuration under your project workspace at **./.jira.d/config.yml** that looks like: